fxx40a3/Research/README.md

 Car driving using hand detection in Python
 Contour Detection with Custom Seeds using Python – OpenCV Find Co-ordinates of Contours using OpenCV | Python Live Webcam Drawing using OpenCV
-Black and white image colorization with OpenCV and Deep Learning Detect and Recognize Car License Plate from a video in real-time License Plate Recognition with OpenCV and Tesseract OCR Handwritten Digit Recognition using Neural Network
+Detect and Recognize Car License Plate from a video in real-time License Plate Recognition with OpenCV and Tesseract OCR Handwritten Digit Recognition using Neural Network